nautobot/nautobot/nautobot/docs/rest-api/filtering.md

 ### Numeric Fields

-Numeric based fields (ASN, VLAN ID, etc) support these lookup expressions:
+Numeric-based fields (ASN, VLAN ID, etc.) support these lookup expressions:

 - `n` - not equal to (negation)
 - `lt` - less than